-Papaya fruit contains high amounts of vitamin C and beta-carotene
+Papaya fruit contains high amounts of vitamin C and beta-carotene.

-It reduces the risk of cancer
+It reduces the risk of cancer.

-It helps prevent depression
+It helps prevent depression.

-Papaya fruit contains the amino acid L-tryptophan, which is thought to help relieve depression.
+Papaya contains the amino acid L-tryptophan, which is thought to help relieve depression.
 Research suggests that eating foods rich in tryptophan may have antidepressant effects.

-It’s good for your heart
+It’s good for your heart.

-It helps stretch out your meal
+It helps stretch out your meal.

 You don’t need to wait until after dinner to enjoy some papaya.
 Adding diced papaya to a salad makes it easier to finish your meal.